ctrlaltdeleon/infinitygauntlet/mind/how-to/how-to-template.md

 ## 1: Introduction

-- This is a simple guide of...
+- A guide of how to template.
+- You may want to use these tools before starting...

 ## 2: Instructions

 - What are you looking for?
-  - Are you looking for so-so, then think about this.
+  - Are you looking for so-so, then think about this...

 ## 2.1: Stuff

-- ???
+- For this category, you may want to consider...

 ## 3: Conclusion